johnthagen/brave-opt-out/README.md

 # Opt Out of Default Brave Rewards Ads

 Instructions on how to opt out of Brave Rewards items enabled by default in the Brave browser.
+Additionally, opt out of some telemetry enabled by default as well.

 ## Desktop